Senior Thesis Guidelines

 By the end of the Spring semester, in addition to the retrospective grade for the Fall semester tutorial for thesis writing (GCPL-4961), the final assessment for the honors thesis will be posted on the students’ transcripts as either “Senior Honors Thesis” or “Senior Honors Thesis with distinction”.

-For any questions about these guidelines, as well as about any aspects of the thesis, please feel free to contact the program director, Professor Emily C. Francomano.
+For any questions about these guidelines, as well as about any aspects of the thesis, please feel free to contact the program director, Professor Nicoletta Pireddu.